giovannibussotti/GIP/docs/source/giptools/karyotype.rst

 Purpose
 -------

-The karyotype modules aims at comparing the chromosome sequencing coverage distributions of multiple samples.
+The ``karyotype`` module aims at comparing the chromosome sequencing coverage distributions of multiple samples.
 This module is useful when trying to detect chromosome ploidy differences in different isolates.

 Algorithm
 ---------